 It’s surprisingly easy to get used to moving much more slowly.
 It’s been surprisingly easy to shrug off my identity as a taekwondo athlete when I’ve been sidelined by healing and recovery.

 I don’t know if I quite feel like an athlete yet in the sense that the trainer meant, but he’s right.
-I am athlete.
+I am an athlete.
 I’m still fit and strong and muscular in every other body part that’s not my right leg, and for a post-surgical patient, I’m fairly swift and agile.
 I can’t do taekwondo right now, but I’m still living in the body taekwondo built, and I have a responsibility to maintain it whether it’s “perfect” or not or whether I’m exactly on track with my surgeon’s recovery expectations.

 This is the body taekwondo built.
 And it’s going to be re-built.